Ph033niX/asus-z390p-opencore-i9-9900k/README.md

 2. MacOS Catalina 10.15.5 (19F101)
 3. Processor: 3.6 GHz 8-Core Intel Core i9 9900K
 4. Motherboard: Asus Prime Z390 P
-5. Graphics: Intel UHD 630 & Nvidia 2080Ti working on an Asus 144hz monitor with full resolution & 144hz refresh rate (Only using iGPU in MacOS.
-Nvidia is disabled in Macos via WhateverGreen, works well in dual boot for other operating systems including Windows &amp; linux)
+5. Graphics: Intel UHD 630 & Nvidia 2080Ti (disabled via WhateverGreen) on an Asus 144hz monitor with full resolution & 144hz refresh rate

 Use the files & copy to EFI folder if you have the same motherboard & CPU configuration